 After contemplating the best option, the site was supplied with a 65 kVA Containagen paired with a 30/60 Hybrid unit for the South Side and an unaltered 65 kVA Containagen for the North side.

 The Power Electrics Containagens are acoustically optimised which ensures low sound levels and with help from the paired hybrid unit, mean power could be supplied even at night.
 The addition of the hybrid unit not only meant quiet night-time power, but also helped reduce the time the generators needed to run – cutting fuel usage and emissions.

 This can be seen from the figure to the left, representing the first 10 days of the project.

 Green D+ HVO fuel was also used to reduce emissions and minimise the project’s carbon footprint.
-Green D+ is a high-performance HVO (Hydrotreated Vegetable Oil) fuel that reduces your carbon emissions, nitrogen oxides, and particulates.
+Green D+ is a high-performance HVO (Hydrotreated Vegetable Oil) fuel which reduces your carbon emissions, nitrogen oxides and particulates.

 Jordan Kirk, Project Manager at Taziker had a few nice things to say about the success of the job done by Power Electrics.

 Simon Rogers, Sales Manager at Power Electrics, commented: “a project like this benefits greatly from having generator specialists on board, we were able to advise and provide a power package that kept noise, emissions, and the carbon footprint to a minimum.”